tfks/POL_POM_QT/README.md

 			(a common library for sharing data types and common methods between application, libraries and plugins)

 		POL_POM_QT_LIB_VIRTUALDRIVE
-			(a common library which provides basic tasks for handline virtual drives)
+			(a common library which provides basic tasks for handling virtual drives)

 		POL_POM_QT_PLUGINS_STEAM
 			(a study which demonstrates the use of a plugin system, comlete with UI to present to the user)